slerman12/Help-me/2-Opposing-views.md

 <!--
 My uncle told me about his PhD years in Uzbekistan.
 His PhD took longer than usual, as he kept having to do work for others, assigned to labs and tasks, as others got PhDs and promotions through his exploited work.
 -->
-One other thing y uncle told me was that he spent longer than usual on his PhD, as he kept having to do work for others, and giving others PhDs and promotions, through his exploited work.
+One other thing my uncle told me was that he spent longer than usual on his PhD, as he kept having to do work for others, and giving others PhDs and promotions, through his exploited work.

 <!--
 Since being terminated, I came up with a diffraction model that is unified with Einstein in a physics theory I credit to my uncle's spirit, most likely, but it was hard work to sit and learn all the material and derive it, and in this book, I've just included some trace evidence of that knowledge — again, all my work, not my uncle's — [here](Philosophy/Velocity-Addition-Formula.md).